geekmomprojects/Teardown2023/README.md

 ### Download Workshop Code
 Download this repositor, and unzip it.
 Copy the contents of the "lib" folder over to the controller.
+Also copy over the files "code.py" and "settings.toml."
 If you are using the LilyGo T-OI board, the easiest way to do this is with the Thonny IDE.
 On the left side of Thonny are two panes showing the directory structure on the computer and on the microcontroller.
 Navigate to the source folder in the computer pane and the destination folder in the microcontroller pane.
 In the computer pane, highlight the files you'd like to copy to the controller, click the three small horiontal bars to open the menu and select the option to upload the highlighted files to the directory that